vu-societal-analyics/societal-analytics-lab-website/about.md

 bodyClass: page-about
 ---

-The newly established Societal Analytics Lab aims to be the faculty’s first point of contact for those interested in applying computational techniques in their research on societal issues.
+The Societal Analytics Lab aims to be the faculty’s first point of contact for those interested in applying computational methods in their social science research.

 ![The Lab](/images/thom-holmes-Lrfw0U_o9I0-unsplash.jpg)